pal-admin/pal-webots-competition-participant-template/README.md

 ## Register

-- Make a new repository out of [the template](https://github.com/pal-admin/pal-webots-competition-participant-template/generate).
+- Generate a new repository that uses the template: [`Use this template`](https://github.com/pal-admin/pal-webots-competition-participant-template/generate)
-- \[optional: only if you created a private repository\]: Add `pal-admin` to [Manage access](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person) section.
+- \[optional: only if you generated a private repository\]: Add `pal-admin` to [Manage access](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person) section.
 This allows the organizers to be able to clone your repository via [pal-admin](https://github.com/pal-admin).
 - Add your repository to [competitors.txt](https://github.com/pal-admin/pal-webots-competition-organizer/edit/master/competitors.txt).

 ## Develop